 And the writing itself still stands up, even by modern standards.
 Shelley’s word choice makes the writing relatively easy to understand, especially compared to Jane Austen’s “Pride and Prejudice.”

 Besides the well-written plot, these Romantic descriptions of nature showcase Shelley’s mastery of the English language.
-The vivid imagery does the true scenes justice as Shelley effectively relays the sheer supernatural power in nature.
+The vivid imagery does the true scenes justice as Shelley effectively relays the positive impact that nature can have on us.
 In the midst of the chaotic, unbelievable details unfolding around Frankenstein, Shelley is able to pause everything for a timeless moment in nature.

 Maybe that’s why Frankenstein has such great staying power.
 Strip away the countless adaptations and mass-produced Halloween decorations and you get a compelling story with universal themes that stand the test of time, all packaged in a well-written book.